efabless/openlane2/docs/source/usage/caravel/index.md

 #### Re-running the flow with a modified configuration

-To fix the long routes issue that cause maximum transition violations, 3 things should be done:
+To fix the long routes issue that causes maximum transition violations, 3 things should be done:

 1. Create the pin order configuration file for `aes_wb_wrapper` in